interaubis/3D/README.md

 Cachorro  / Dog
 Rinoceronte / Rhino

-Os PDFs do Rino estão formatados para impressão em tamanho A4, os outros pra corte a laser, 50 x 70 cm
+Os PDFs do Rino e do Gato estão formatados para impressão em tamanho A4 e pra corte a laser, o Cachorro por enquanto apenas pra corte a laser, 50 x 70 cm

-Rhino is formatted for A4 printing, dog and cat formated for laser cutting, 50 x 70 cm
+Rhino and Cat are formatted both for A4 printing or laser cut, dog only formated for laser cutting, for now, 50 x 70 cm

 Existem pequenas diferenças entre o modelo STL/Blend e o SVG.